Spirit of America nominations sought

 The annual award recognizes residents who improve their communities in ways ranging from volunteerism to public service.
 Organizations and individuals in Cape Girardeau, Perry, Bollinger, Stoddard and Scott counties in Missouri and Union, Pulaski and Alexander counties in Illinois are invited to submit nominations.

-Previous winners of the award are Cantrell, James Blair Moran, Raymond Buhs, Pete Poe, Jim Bollinger, Jerry Ford, Mary Kasten, Kenneth Bender, Kent Zickfield, David Hitt, Rob Callahan, Harry Rediger, Jane Randol Jackson, James Harnes Sr., Neal Edwards, Melvin Gateley, Dan Cotner and John "Doc" Yallaly.
+Previous winners of the award are Cantrell, James Blair Moran, Raymond Buhs, Pete Poe, Jim Bollinger, Jerry Ford, Mary Kasten, Kenneth Bender, Kent Zickfield, David Hitt, Rob Callahan, Harry Rediger, Jane Randol Jackson, James Harnes Sr., Neal Edwards, Melvin Gateley, Dan Cotner and John Doc Yallaly.

-This year's recipient will be recognized at the City of Cape Girardeau's Great American 4th of July celebration.
+This years recipient will be recognized at the City of Cape Girardeaus Great American Fourth of July celebration.

 All nominations will be profiled in the Southeast Missourian on July 1.